Wast Water

 Wast Water or Wastwater (/ˈwɒst wɔːtər/) is a lake located in Wasdale, a valley in the western part of the Lake District National Park, England.
 The lake is almost 3 mi long and more than 1/3 mile wide.
 It is a glacial lake, formed in a glacially "over-deepened" valley.
 It is the deepest lake in England at 258 ft.
 The surface of the lake is about 200 ft above sea level, while its bottom is over 50 ft below sea level.
-It is considered relatively oligotrophic.
+It is considered relatively clear (oligotrophic).
 It is owned by the National Trust.

 Toponymy

 The name Wast Water is a reduced form of Was(t)dale Water, referring to the valley in which the lake lies.
 The name Wasdale itself comes from the Old Norse Vatnsdalr, meaning "valley of the lake".

 Surroundings

 The head of the Wasdale Valley is surrounded by some of the highest mountains in England, including Scafell Pike, Great Gable and Lingmell.
-The steep slopes on the southeastern side of the lake, leading up to the summits of Whin Rigg and Illgill Head, are known as the "Wastwater Screes" or on some maps "The Screes".
+The steep slopes on the southeastern side of the lake, leading up to the summits of Whin Rigg and Illgill Head, are known as the "Wastwater Screes", Wasdale Screes or on some maps "The Screes".
 These screes formed as a result of ice and weathering erosion on the rocks of the Borrowdale Volcanic Group, that form the fells to the east of the lake, towards Eskdale.
 They are approximately 2000 ft, from top to base, the base being about 200 ft below the surface of the lake.

 A path runs the length of the lake, through the boulders and scree fall at the base of the craggy fell-side.
 On the northwestern side are the cliffs of Buckbarrow (a part of Seatallan) and the upturned-boat shape of Yewbarrow.
 Wast Water is the source of the River Irt which flows into the Irish Sea near Ravenglass.

 Both the lake and Wasdale Screes are protected as Sites of Special Scientific Interest and under European Union law as Special Areas of Conservation.